-In a word, “yes” you can consolidate your credit card debt.
-You can consolidate any type of unsecured debt, and credit cards do fall into this category.
-Basically, an unsecured debt is one where you don’t have a specific asset up against it as collateral.
+In a word, “yes,” you can consolidate your credit card debt.
+You can consolidate any type of unsecured debt – a type of debt where you don’t have a specific asset up against it as collateral.
 A car or house would be examples of secured debt.

-When you consolidate, you typically take out a loan that wipes out two or more other debts.
-As an example, if you have three credit cards with unpaid balances, you might choose to consolidate them into one debt with one payment and one interest rate.
+When you consolidate, you typically take out one loan that wipes out two or more other debts.
+For example, if you have three credit cards with unpaid balances, you might choose to consolidate them into one debt with one payment and one interest rate.
 This action will usually reduce the amount of overall interest you are paying and make your financial situation a lot more organized.

-Generally, if you want to consolidate credit card debt you will either approach a bank or financial institution yourself or enlist the help of a service that specializes in that sort of thing.
+Generally, if you want to consolidate credit card debt, you will either approach a bank or financial institution yourself or enlist the help of a credit counselling service that specializes in that sort of thing.

-While credit card consolidation isn’t the right option for everyone, here are some common benefits for those who choose to give it a try:
+While credit card consolidation isn’t the right option for everyone, there are many benefits, including:

 - Reduced interest payments